Ananymishra-Numero/Java/README.md

-# Java Docs: Beginner to Professional
+# Java Docs: For Professional

-Welcome to **Java Docs: Beginner to Professional** – a comprehensive, structured, and beginner-friendly documentation series designed to take you from your first "Hello, World!" in Java to mastering advanced concepts used by professional developers.
+Welcome to **Java Docs: For Professional** – a comprehensive, structured documentation series designed for you to master advanced concepts used by professional developers.

 This repository is ideal for:
-- Students and beginners getting started with Java.
 - Intermediate developers looking to level up.
 - Professionals needing a quick refresher or deeper understanding.
 - Anyone preparing for coding interviews or Java certifications.